WaylonWalker/waylonwalker.com/pages/blog/screenshot-to-blog.md

 * publish
 * create img tag

+## Created in 🐍Python

+I created this tool for myself in python because that is what I am most familiar with, but realistically most of what I am calling are shell scripts that I could do in just about any language.

 ## Install my screenshot tool

 My screenshot tool is quite hacky and not configurable, but works wonderfully